ocharles/blog/posts/2013-12-20-24-days-of-hackage-web-routes-boomerang.md

 ---
-title: 24 Days of Hackage: web-routes-boomerang
+title: "24 Days of Hackage: web-routes-boomerang"
 ---

 As you start building larger web applications, it quickly becomes important how